Abdurrahman Mahmoud Aidiid: Career

 Aidiid is a member of the Peace, Unity, and Development Party (Kulmiye), the ruling political party in Somaliland.
 After the death of Hargeisa Mayor Yusuf Warsame Saeed, Aidiid was elected as replacement leader on April 14, 2013, by a quorum of 24 municipal councilors.
 He is the youngest official ever to be appointed to the position.
-He was succeeded by Abdikarim Ahmed Mooge as the mayor of Hargeisa after the 2021 Somaliland municipal elections, gaining the most votes out of all candidates in Hargeisa.
+He was succeeded as the mayor of Hargeisa after the 2021 Somaliland municipal elections, gaining the most votes out of all candidates in Hargeisa.